Australia & New Zealand: China Southern Flights from 5 European Countries, Starting at €589 (With Luggage)

 Sydney Opera

 Our availability calendar highlights all possible flight dates at the lowest price for trips up to 28 days.
 It will forward you to Skyscanner with your selected flight dates.
-You can proceed from there to China Southern’s website and also check what OTAs have to offer, as they sell these tickets up to €30 cheaper.
+From there, you can proceed to China Southern’s website or check what OTAs have to offer, as they sell these tickets up to €30 cheaper:

 Search & Book